Skip to main content

 // rate limits: respected upstream · backoff on 429

-• Read-only, every connector.
-Pulse never writes back during ingest.
-Action surface is a separate, scoped credential.
+• Read-only, every tool.
+Pulse never writes anything back while it reads.
+Sending actions uses a separate, limited permission.

 • ACL captured at the source event.
 A Slack message’s channel ACL travels with it through every downstream stage.